 A route to discover the windmills of Spain

 The region of Castile-La Mancha is home to Spain and perhaps the world's most historic windmills: The windmills that appear in “Don Quixote”.The story of ingenious nobleman Don Quixote of La Mancha and the legend woven around him has always aroused a great deal of interest.
-And many have been inspired to follow in his footsteps, backpacks on their shoulders, by bicycle, motorbike, or even on horseback (like our hero), bringing the story to life by visiting the windmills that Don Quixote mistook for giants.If you are looking for a different way to discover Castilla - La Mancha, you can do it with these three circular routes full of stories, adventures and, above all, spectacular landscapes to enjoy alone, with family or with friends.
+And many have been inspired to follow in his footsteps, backpacks on their shoulders, by bicycle, motorbike, or even on horseback (like our hero), bringing the story to life by visiting the windmills that Don Quixote mistook for giants.If you're looking for a different way to discover Castilla-La Mancha, you can do so with these three circular routes full of stories, adventures and, above all, spectacular landscapes to enjoy alone, with family or with friends.

 Debe activar Javascript para poder utilizar este servicio